direktiv/direktiv.github.io/docs/environment/direktiv-development-environment.md

-To improve function and workflows development it is recommended to setup a local development environment.
+To improve function and flow development it is recommended to setup a local development environment.
 This section explains how to setup the development environment.
 Details about developing custom functions is described in <a href="../../getting_started/making-functions">this section</a>.

 ## Running Direktiv